Victoria Lang, President

 She has been represented on London’s West End with productions of FUNNY GIRL, BAT BOY: THE MUSICAL and SHOUT!

-Tours include DIVORCE PARTY THE MUSICAL: THE HILARIOUS JOURNEY TO HELL… AND BACK!, LISTEN TO MY HEART, SHOUT!.
+National tours include SHOUT!, MATT & BEN, DIVORCE PARTY THE MUSICAL: THE HILARIOUS JOURNEY TO HELL… AND BACK!, LISTEN TO MY HEART, SHOUT!.

-Upcoming productions include THE CHER SHOW, ESCAPE TO MARGARITAVILLE, THE LIGHTNING THIEF, RISE UP and LOCH NESS.
+Upcoming Broadway productions include THE KITE RUNNER, THE COTTAGE and the new musical LOCH NESS.

 Ms. Lang began her legit career at the general management firm of Theatre Now.
 There, she was a part of such Broadway productions as THE LITTLE FOXES with Elizabeth Taylor, PETER PAN with Sandy Duncan, THE FIRST, OH BROTHER, and the revivals of OKLAHOMA!, WEST SIDE STORY and BRIGADOON.
 She ran the New York office for Producer Zev Bufman and Elizabeth Taylor’s The Elizabeth Theatre Group.
 Productions included the Richard Burton/Elizabeth Taylor production of PRIVATE LIVES, The Tony-nominated A VIEW FROM THE BRIDGE starring Tony LoBianco, THE CORN IS GREEN starring Cicely Tyson, JERRY’S GIRLS starring Carol Channing, Dorothy Loudon and Leslie Uggams, REQUIEM FOR A HEAVWEIGHT starring John Lithgow and George Segal, JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT starring David Cassidy and later Andy Gibb, and PEG starring Peggy Lee.